isabella232/click2kube-docs/README.md

 # Click2Kube

 Click2Kube is your own Kubernetes cluster running on high-performance dedicated Oracle Cloud Infrastructure, launched from a single click by Wercker.
-It is an initiative created by Wercker for CoreOS Fest San Francisco 2017, wherein invite codes have been distributed.
+It is an initiative created by Wercker for CoreOS Fest San Francisco 2017, where invite codes have been distributed.
 If you don't have one, you can request one [here](http://bit.ly/2recyY1)

 ## Table of Contents